-When you get a long-term supply of drugs, your cost sharing may be lower.
 The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+You may order this supply through mail-order (see Section 2.3) or you may go to a retail pharmacy.

-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which may offer preferred cost sharing) at a lower cost-sharing amount.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
 Your Provider/Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call Customer Service at 888.389.6648 for more information. - 2.
+You can also call Customer Service at 833.939.0983 for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.